-CJ 1 ASDA, LIDL and Boots site, Falcon Road

-CJ 2 Clapham Junction Station Approach

-CJ 3 Land on the corner of Grant Road and Falcon Road

-CJ 4 Land at Clapham Junction station

-CJ 5 Winstanley / York Road Regeneration Area

-CJ 6 Peabody Estate, St. John's Hill

-C17 36-46 St. John's Poad and 17 Severus Poad
+- CJI ASDA, LIDL and Boots sites, Falcon Lane - CJ2 Clapham Junction Station Approach - CJ3 Land on the corner of Grant Road and Falcon Road - CJ4 Land at Clapham Junction Station - CJ5 Winstanley / York Road Regeneration Area - CJ6 Peabody Estate, St John's Hill - CJ7 36-46 St John's Road and 17 Severus Road

-6.1 The Area Strategy sets out a holistic approach that will steer development activity in the area to strengthen Clapham Junction's role as a main town centre.
+6.I The Area Strategy sets out a holistic approach that will steer development activity in the area to strengthen Clapham Junction's role as a main town centre.
 This will create an enhanced urban heart with an improved station and public transport interchange, new housing and jobs alongside the necessary social and other infrastructure to sustain growth whilst maintaining the area's distinctive character.
 It seeks to enhance the existing sense of place and celebrate the key characteristics which contribute to this - notably the existing Victorian and Edwardian shop terraces and residential streets; landmark heritage buildings; cultural venues such as Battersea Arts Centre and the small scale and independent retail and food and drink offer on Northcote Road; St John's Hill; Lavender Hill and Battersea Rise - through high-quality development that is respectful of character and scale and well-integrated with the existing townscape.

-Clapham Junction Town Centre is framed by the two principal crossroads of St. John's Hill/St. Johns Road and Northcote Road/Battersea Rise.
+- 6.2 Clapham Junction Town Centre is framed by the two principal crossroads of St. John's Hill/St. Johns Road and Northcote Road/Battersea Rise.
 The Town Centre rapidly developed after the opening of the railways in the mid-19th century, growing into an important commercial and cultural destination.
 Today, it has a bustling streetscape and is used by residents, shoppers, commuters, and workers.
-There is a good selection of comparison and convenience shopping, with several high-quality 'national multiple' retailers, and four large food stores complemented with a number of 'top up' alternatives.
+There is a good selection of comparison and convenience shopping, with several high-quality 'national multiple' retailers, and four large food stores complemented with a number of 'top up' alternatives. - 6.3 The town centre has established a reputation for a lively evening and entertainment offer, including pubs, clubs and restaurants and a diverse food scene, much of which is clustered on Northcote Road, Battersea Rise; and along Lavender Hill and St John's Hill.
+The London Plan classifies night-time activity in Clapham Junction as 'NT2', indicating that it has a regional/sub-regional significance.
+The area also hosts a number of cultural organisations and large venues, notably the Battersea Arts Centre and the Clapham Grand.
+Due to its excellent transport links, Clapham Junction presents the opportunity to extend its existing cultural and creative offer as a desirable location for leading cultural organisations.

-Picture 6.2 The landmark Arding & Hobbs department store and its distinctive clock tower lends gravitas to the primary focal point of the town centre
+Picture 6.1 The landmark Arding & Hobbs department store and its distinctive clock tower lends gravitas to the primary focal point of the town centre